-- > Investments in public infrastructure and programs (like our K-12 schools, higher education, and public highways) that impact American Indian children, families, and communities. - Investments that provide tribes with opportunities for economic development and infrastructure projects in Indian Country. - 3 > The state plays a role in allocating federal funds to Montana's tribes.
+- > Investments in public infrastructure and programs (like our K-12 schools, higher education, and public highways) that impact American Indian children, families, and communities. - 0 - 2 Investments that provide tribal nations with opportunities for economic development and infrastructure projects in Indian Country. - > The state plays a role in allocating federal funds to tribal nations in Montana.